Access restrictions and moratoriums

 Once you've successfully submitted you thesis, we will add it to the Library’s collections.

 Print theses are held in the Library and are available for consultation.
 Digital theses are made available to all online, under Open Access.

-You might want to request a complete moratorium for both print and digital copies of your thesis if, for example:
+You might want to request a moratorium for your thesis if, for example: